PharmaLedger-IMI/helm-charts/charts/epi/README.md

 ## PersistentVolumeClaim

 A Persistent Volume is mounted to the Builder and Runner Pod.
-Therefore a PersistentVolumeClaim (PVC) is being deployed by the helm chart at hook `pre-install` with various configuration options (see [values.yaml](values.yaml) at section `persistence`).
+Therefore a PersistentVolumeClaim (PVC) is deployed by the helm chart at hook `pre-install` with various configuration options (see [values.yaml](values.yaml) at section `persistence`).
 The PVC is being deleted by *Cleanup Job* on deletion of the helm chart if `persistence.deletePvcOnUninstall: true` (default).

+If you want to reuse an existing PVC instead of creating a new one, set `persistent.existingClaim`.

 ## ServiceAccount